mathie/mathie.github.io/_drafts/retrospective-prime-directive.markdown

 more powerful:

 * People are genuinely doing what they believe to be the right thing.
-They are optimising for what they believe to be the best possible outcome.
-This doesn't necessarily mean that they did the right thing from *your* perspective, or even from a commonly agreed community[^1] perspective, but they truly did think they were doing the right thing, given the context in which they were operating.
+They are optimising for what they believe to be the best possible outcome, as far as they understand the situation.
+This doesn't necessarily mean that they did the right thing from *your* perspective, or even from a commonly agreed community[^1] perspective.
+But they truly did think they were doing the right thing, given the context in which they were operating.

 * You might not fully appreciate the full context in which they were operating at the time.